jacktator/NgSkool_NG/docs/planning.md

 However, since we need to consider performance and scalability, and we wanna get it up and running ASAP, I'd go with AWS Serverless architecture.

-For more info on AWS Serverless Web App, please see [AWS Tutorial](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/).
+For more info please see Back End Repo at [NgSkool_Lambda](https://github.com/jacktator/NgSkool_Lambda).

-The coding has been moved into its own repository at [NgSkool_Lambda](https://github.com/jacktator/NgSkool_Lambda).

 # Hosting